realworldocaml/book/en/maps-and-hashtables.md

 ## Using the polymorphic comparator

 We don't need to generate specialized comparison functions for every type we encounter.
-Indeed, there's a special comparator that's built on top of OCaml's polymorphic comparison function, called `Comparator.Poly.comparator`.
+We can instead use a comparator based on OCaml's polymorphic comparison function, which was discussed in [xref](#lists-and-patterns).
 Thus, we can write:

 ```ocaml
 # Map.of_alist_exn Comparator.Poly.comparator digit_alist;;